A short history

 The Gibson L-0 and L-1 were made cheap to sell cheap, constructed with light bracing, thin woods, and thin finishes.
 It is exactly these cost-cutting measures that gave them their exceptional responsiveness.
 For the price, these guitars offered a beautifully warm, remarkable tone and volume for their small body construction .
 They were favorites amongst finger picking and blues style guitarists.

 The 1926 L-0 was an acoustic flat top with a spruce top and maple back and sides, 13.5” wide at the lower bout.
 It had a bound top and back with white “ivoroid” (plastic), dot inlays at the 5th, 7th and 9th frets on the “ebonized” (i.e., black-dyed white wood, generally holly) fingerboard.
-The neck had 19 frets, joining the body at the 12th, with a scale length of 24.4 inches.
+The neck had 19 frets, joining the body at the 12th, with a scale length that varied from 24 1/2 to 25 1/4 inches.
 It carried a “The Gibson” logo silk screened in white paint and had an ebony pyramid-style bridge, bone saddle, no pick guard, 3-on-a-plate tuners with white plastic buttons and an “Amber Brown” finish.
 It carried a list price of $35.

 The 1926 L-1 also had a spruce top, but substituted mahogany for the back and sides and ebony for the fingerboard.
 The top was finished in amber, with the rest of the body finished in “Sheraton Brown”.
 It was priced at $50.

 What are the caracteristics of an "authentic" 1926-1929 Gibson L-0 or L-1?
 This is an impossible question to answer, as Gibson seems to have operated almost as a custom shop during this period.
 Examination of the few remaining examples of these models reveals that there is tremendous variation in their construction.
 Tops vary from a very thin .080” (2.032mm) to .115” (2.921mm) thick.
 Necks vary in shape from a "V" to a fat "C" shape more like a modern classical guitar.
 Some necks are as wide as 1.87" (47.5mm) at the nut and 2.30" (58.5mm) at the 12th fret, while others are narrower.
+As noted above, scale lengths varied greatly, generally due to slipshod workmanship in the placement of the bridge.
 Braces sometimes extend under the kerfing, while on other examples they stop short of the sides.

 Even the "official" specifications of these models varied wildly during the three years of their production.
 The L-0, initially produced with maple back and sides and spruce top, was later manufactured with an all mahogany body (back, sides and top).
 Fingerboards were made of black-dyed holly, ebony or rosewood, and later gained pearl position dots at the twelfth and fifteenth frets.
 Some L-0 models were produced with no binding on the back.
 Purfling designs around the sound hole varied somewhat.
-Some versions had binding on the inside edge of the sound hole while others did not.
-Bridges went from ebony to rosewood, nuts from bone to ebony.
-The actual size and position of the sound hole itself varied considerably, from the relatively small hole depicted in the original catalog illustrations to ones that seem to take up half the width of the guitar.
+Most examples had binding on the inside edge of the sound hole, but some did not.
+Bridges could be ebony or rosewood, nuts bone or ebony.
+The actual size and position of the sound hole itself varied considerably, from the relatively small hole depicted in the original catalog illustrations to ones a full inch larger.